dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 I'm a huge fan of building or learning in public.
 But I'm not great at it :sad_face: What I'm planning on doing is moving topics like building in public or learning in public to Twitter rather than my writing.

-I'm doing this because every time I try to write a whole article on building or learning in public they get too long (this post for example :sweat_smile: ).
+I'm doing this because every time I try to write a whole article on building or learning in public they get too long (this post for example :smile: ).
 I'm hoping that by focusing on using Twitter to discuss what I'm learning about and building that it will force me to keep those things brief and useful.

 ## Building Resources